Colonial Comics, New England: 1620 - 1750

-This first graphic volume is a collection of 20 stories focusing on the colonial history of New England from 1620 through 1750.
-It brings to life the stories not found in history books, including tales of Puritans and free thinkers, Pequots and Jewish settlers, female business owners and dedicated school teachers, whales and livestock, slavery and frontiers, and many other untold aspects of colonial life.
+Colonial Comics is a graphic novel collection of 20 stories focusing on the colonial period from 1620 through 1750 in New England.
+Stories about Puritans and free thinkers, Pequots and Jewish settlers, female business owners and dedicated school teachers, whales and livestock, slavery and frontiers, and many other aspects of colonial life.

 The Stories that Weren't Told

 Many people don't realize it but history is usually told by those in power or the “winners”.
-What we don't always realize is that this is a one-sided view of history often ignores many segments of society, even among the victors.
-Women, children, servants… their stories are rarely told, no matter how important they were to the time.
+What we don't always realize is that this is a one-sided view of history that ignores many segments of society, even among the victors.
+Women, children, servants… their stories are rarely told, no matter how important are.

 Think of a typical colonist – not one of the famous people you usually learn about in history, but one of the everyday people who helped build the European settlements.
 Many of these people would have been farmers, traders, or business owners.
 Search for Internet sites that end in ".org" or ".edu" and that feature information about how average people survived the challenges of life in the colonies.

 Now write a character description for the person, as if you were casting this person in a movie about colonial life.
 Include age, level of education, the job the person did and how the person learned how to do this job, and even the kind of clothing the person would wear.
 You can sketch the person, or write adjective-filled bullet points for each key characteristic so you can show how your colonist would have lived.

 The Red Letter Year

-Sometimes critical events in history have occurred just because of how someone interpreted language.
-In Jamestown colony, 1619 was considered “the red letter year.”
-In this year, for the first time, Jamestown had an elected government.
-In addition, single women came over from England to marry single settlers, and Dutch traders brought captured African men to work in the colony.
+Sometimes critical events in history happened just because of how someone interpreted or misinterpreted language.
+In the Jamestown colony, 1619 was considered "the red letter year."
+In this year, Jamestown had elected government, single women from England were coming to the colony in hopes of marrying settlers, and the Dutch traders began bringing captured African men to work.